 - 1. Recognises that 5G implementation is ongoing in the primary and pioneer bands identified for 5G. - a.
 The 700 MHz band was harmonised in the EU in 2016.
 It was initially planned and used for 4G in some Member States (MS) and has now started to be used for 5G.
-The band provides good coverage but offers lower bit rates than the 3.6 GHz, 26 GHz and 42 GHz bands due to its bandwidth. - b.
-The 3.6 GHz band is the primary band for implementation of 5G networks in Europe with a harmonised spectrum of 400 MHz.
+The band provides excellent coverage but offers lower bit rates than the 3.6 GHz, 26 GHz and 42 GHz bands due to its bandwidth. - b.
+The 3.6 GHz band2 is the primary band for implementation of 5G networks in Europe with a harmonised spectrum of 400 MHz.
 The initial roll-out of 5G in this band benefits from the reuse of 4G network architectures and sites with 5G Non-Stand-Alone (NSA) deployment.
-Today mobile network operators (MNOs) have also deployed 5G Stand-Alone (SA) networks in this band. - c.
-The 26 GHz band is subject to different timings and implementations in MSs.
-The roll-out of 5G has been slow even in those MSs that have made this band available to the market.
+Today mobile network operators (MNOs) have also deployed 5G Stand-Alone (SA) networks in this band.
+The band offers both good coverage and capacity.
+The roll-out in this band is still ongoing. - c.
+The 26 GHz band3 is subject to different timings and implementations in MS. The roll-out of 5G has been slow even in those MS that have made this band available to the market.
 Millimetre-wave bands can address very high-capacity use cases in dense areas bringing possibilities for new types of networks, services, service providers, users (verticals) and business models, but at the same time this band does not provide good coverage due to its different propagation characteristics compared to the other bands used since the launch of mobile technology.

 However, this pioneer band in millimetre-waves range remains a suitable band to conduct trials, develop services and explore new opportunities for mobile networks in the millimetre-wave spectrum bands.
 The learning phase is still on going, noting that initial commercial use (including by verticals) has started and is expected to increase as equipment availability improves in the coming years and MNOs are willing to densify their networks (e.g. in hot-spot areas) where user demand increases or for implementing fixed wireless access solutions.
-MSs should be encouraged to proceed in the harmonised way in making the band available for 5G according to the EC Decision and taking into account the RSPG Opinions and their recommendations.
+MS should be encouraged to proceed in the harmonised way in making the band available for 5G according to the EC Decision and taking into account the RSPG Opinions and their recommendations.

-- 2. Recognises that new solutions for more dynamic and shared use of spectrum have been introduced with the uptake of 5G.
-This need is expected to increase with 5G development and the uptake of 6G and could require more flexibility in spectrum access. - a.
-Intra network Dynamic Spectrum Sharing enables a MNO to share its spectrum resources on demand in real-time between 4G and 5G (later expected for 6G) technologies within their spectrum blocks.
-This approach has already been widely implemented.
-MNOs took the opportunity to quickly roll out and make available 5G services to their customers in large areas without the need to completely phase out a legacy technology.
+2. Recognises that new solutions for more dynamic and shared use of spectrum have been introduced with the uptake of 5G.
+This need is expected to increase with 5G development and the uptake of 6G and could require more flexibility in spectrum access.